Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 Aquaculture farmers with more than three years’ experience, or in supervisory roles, usually earn

-Pay for aquaculture farmers varies depending on experience.
+Pay for aquaculture farmers varies depending on skills, experience, and the type of work they do.

 - PAYE.net.nz website - use this calculator to convert pay and salary information